goodmorningcoffee/BlueprintParser_OS/README.md

   - Usable by tools like Claude Cowork/Code, Codex and agent harnesses.

 - Build a lightweight frontend optimized for LLM/"chat with the drawings".
-  - The parsing pipeline and context engine already make it possible for LLMs to ingest CDs with hundreds of sheets.

 - Expand agent tool use
   - Enable an agent to do a full QTO using BP's tools.
 With better tool use, agents can more effectively navigate the plans, answer more complex questions with citations derived from the drawings, and actually interact with blueprints.

 - Eventually rebuild the frontend entirely, its full of bugs and the UI is janky.

 ---